10 Things to Do Every Workday

 4. Empty my private client inbox by responding to all career coaching questions within one business day.

-5. Check in with each team member on their progress.
+5. Check in with each team member on his or her progress.

 6. Have a short nonwork-related conversation with every employee.